 summer-vacation-zadar-croatia-12day-magic-croatia

 You can explore Zadar old town with a licensed guide.
-Experienced licensed guides will tell you all the interesting facts about buildings, events and the way of life in Zadar and even reveal some secrets related to Zadar and his citizens.
+Experienced licensed guides will share fascinating facts about the city’s buildings, history, and way of life, and even reveal some secrets about Zadar and its citizens.
 In the city tour you will visit Greeting to the Sun, a modern art installation located in the western part of the old town, the Sea Organ, the Forum, the former Ancient Forum, the church of St. Donatus, the Archbishop’s Palace, the Cathedral of St. Anastasia, the main street Kalelarga, the main square with the City Hall from the 16th century. and an 18th-century clock tower, a town guard, and a 12th-century town lodge.
 After a pleasant walk through the city streets, you will taste Zadar’s Maraschino, a liqueur with a rich taste produced from special cherry sort.

 • all churches in Zadar